arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 ---

-## Security objective: observability surface
+## Security objective: observable signals

 Security conversations often collapse into “is plaintext exposed?”
 That matters.
 But in RAG systems, a question one level up is often more decisive: